obsidian-tasks-group/obsidian-tasks/docs/queries/explaining-queries.md

 ### Dates in filters are expanded

-For example, when viewed in Reading or Live Preview modes:
+For example, when the following text is placed in a tasks query block and viewed in Reading or Live Preview modes:

 <!-- snippet: DocsSamplesForExplain.test.explain_expands dates.approved.query.text -->
 <a id='snippet-DocsSamplesForExplain.test.explain_expands dates.approved.query.text'></a>